wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 Try to login to your MinIO UI.
 You will see that there 3 buckets already defined:

-- wis2box-incoming: used to receive incoming data
+- `wis2box-incoming`: used to receive incoming data
-- wis2box-public: used to store data that is made available in the WIS2-notifications, the content of this bucket is proxied as /data on your WIS2BOX_URL via the nginx container
+- `wis2box-public`: used to store data that is made available in the WIS2 notifications, the content of this bucket is proxied as `/data` on your `WIS2BOX_URL` via the nginx container
-- wis2box-archive: used to archive data from wis2box-incoming on a daily basis
+- `wis2box-archive`: used to archive data from `wis2box-incoming` on a daily basis

 <img alt="minio-ui-buckets.png" src="../../assets/img/wis2box-minio-buckets.png" width="600">

 !!! note

-    The wis2box-storage container will send a notification on the wis2box-broker when data is received.
-The wis2box-management container is subscribed to all messages on wis2box/# and will receive these notifications, triggering the data pipelines defined in your data-mappings.yml.
+    The **wis2box-storage** container will send a notification on the **wis2box-broker** when data is received.
+The **wis2box-management** container is subscribed to all messages on `wis2box/#` and will receive these notifications, triggering the data pipelines defined in your `data-mappings.yml`.

 ## Grafana UI